2019 10b

 2019 98+p

 Tasted twice - last time in February 2022.
 Consistent notes.
-73% C. Sauvignon + 14% Merlot + 12% C. Franc + 1% Petit Verdot.
+73% C. Sauvignon, 14% Merlot, 12% C. Franc and 1% Petit Verdot.
 This property made a blockbuster wine in the 2018 vintage, and 2019 is very close to that effort.
-Similarly expressive and concentrated with stunning structure and length and sophisticated touch.
+Similarly expressive and concentrated, with stunning structure, length, and sophisticated touch.
 Great display of St.Estephe’s soil characteristics.
 Among the best wines in this vintage, that's for sure!

 2018 99p

-Tasted three times - last time in December 2020.
+Tasted three times, last time in December 2020.
 Consistent notes.
-65% Cabernet Sauvignon, 17% Merlot, 15% Cabernet Franc and 3% Petit Verdot.
-The joint forces of Laurent Dufau (general manager since 2013) and Vincent Millet (technical director/winemaker since 2006) seem to have produced the best vintage at Calon Segur in the last 50 years.
-Beautifully scented nose, distinctive, precise, focused, stylish, elegant, and powerful simultaneously with excellent complexity, structure, and length.
-Once again, wow!
-14.9% alcohol is well-covered by vast amounts of perfectly ripe fruit and tannin.
-Excellent acidity completes this masterpiece!
-Now in the bottle - it tasted as extraordinary as from the barrel in December 2020.
+The blend comprises 65% Cabernet Sauvignon, 17% Merlot, 15% Cabernet Franc, and 3% Petit Verdot.
+The combined efforts of Laurent Dufau (general manager since 2013) and Vincent Millet (technical director/winemaker since 2006) have resulted in the best vintage of Calon Segur in the past 50 years.
+The wine has a beautifully scented nose and is simultaneously distinctive, precise, focused, stylish, elegant, and powerful.
+It has excellent complexity, structure, and length.
+Wow!
+Despite its 14.9% alcohol content, the wine is well-balanced by cascades of perfectly ripe fruit and tannins.
+Excellent acidity completes this masterpiece.
+As of December 2020 (after bottling), the wine tasted as extraordinary as it was sampled from the barrel in April 2019.

 2017 (barrel sample) 96p

 Tasted in April 2018.
-This property's been remarkably consistent for a long time, and its 2017 blend power and elegance excellently.
-Out of 76% of Cabernet Sauvignon in 2017 Calon Segur, 15% are ten years young vines.
-The remaining grape varieties are 13% Merlot, 9% Cabernet Franc and 2% Petit Verdot.
-Very potent, strong, tight, very complex, and aromatic.
+This property's been remarkably consistent for a long time, and its 2017 blends power and elegance excellently.
+Of the 76% of C. Sauvignon in the 2017 vintage, 15% are ten-year-old vines.
+The remaining grape varieties are 13% Merlot, 9% C. Franc, and 2% Petit Verdot.
+It is potent, strong, tight, complex, and aromatic.
 A stylish wine with elegance.

 2016 96-97p